omarkamal10/pet-store/Readme.md

 ## Setup and running the project

 1. Install node dependencies ➡ `npm install`
-2. Run Docker Compose ➡ `docker-compose up`
+2. If you have docker Run Docker Compose ➡ `docker-compose up`
+3. If no docker available just run ➡ `npm run dev`

 That's all you need to run the project.